frontenddogma/web-development-glossary/manuscript/r.md

 : A statement like `break` or `continue` that, when followed by a line terminator, triggers the automatic insertion of a semicolon (ASI).

 Revalidation
 : Cache behavior in which a cache checks with the origin of a resource whether the resource has changed.
-If it has (HTTP 200 “OK” response), the origin server will also send the updated resource; if has not (HTTP 304 “Not Modified”), the cache will keep the cached resource.
+If it has (HTTP 200 “OK” response), the origin server will also send the updated resource; if has not (HTTP 304 “Not Modified”), the cache will keep the resource.

 Reverse proxy
 : A reverse proxy is a type of proxy server that retrieves resources on behalf of a client from one or more servers.
 These resources are then returned to the client, appearing as if they originated from the reverse proxy server itself.
 Popular web servers often use reverse-proxying functionality to shield application frameworks of weaker HTTP capabilities, where “weaker” means limitations to handle excessive load or a great variety of request formats.&nbsp;[†](#w-reverse-proxy)